-By the time your child goes home, he or she should be getting back to a normal pattern of food and drink.
-We recommend a soft diet for two weeks after the operation.
+By the time your child goes home, they should be getting back to a normal pattern of food and drink.
+We recommend a sloppy diet for two weeks after the operation.
 This could include cereal with warm milk, custard, tinned spaghetti, mashed potato, yoghurts and fruit.
+Please see our information sheet Food suggestions following cleft surgery for further foods to try.
 Your child should not have hard foods such as crisps, apples, toast, chips, bread or boiled sweets for the first two weeks or so.
 It is also important to make sure that your child is drinking enough.

-Please encourage your child to rinse his or her mouth well with water after all food, drink and liquid medicines.
+Please encourage your child to rinse their mouth well with water after all food, drink and liquid medicines.
 This helps cleanse the palate and stops food collecting around the operation site, which could lead to infection or wound breakdown.

-Your child’s swallow may feel different after the operation so please reassure him or her that it will improve and take time to adjust.
+Your child’s swallow may feel different after the operation so please reassure them that it will improve and take time to adjust.

-Infection after cleft palate repair is rare, but signs of infection include:
+Infection after a pharyngoplasty operation is rare, but signs of infection include: